Only one representative from each unit needs to register. There is no program for siblings at this district event.

 (wool, polypropylene or polyester, never cotton!)

 - Flashlight and extra batteries

 - Personal items (e.g., deodorant, comb, medications, toothpaste, toothbrush)

 - Cot or pad

 - Order of the Arrow members bring sash for the Saturday evening

-- Portable chair or camp stool (Please note that there is no seating on site, including in the campfire area.)
+- Portable chair or camp stool (there is no seating on-site, including in the campfire area.)